Guidelines

 Mitsubishi assigned Jirou Horikoshi the task of designing the new fighter.
 The result was the “A6M1”, or “Naval Fighter, Mitsubishi Design Number Six, Variant 1”.
 It first flew on 1 April 1939, with test pilot Shima Katsuzo at the controls.
 The initial prototype was fitted with the Mitsubishi Zuisei 13 engine, with 580 kW (780 HP).

-READ ALSO: What is OS and Ai quota?
+READ ALSO: What is the difference between a bisque and a chowder?

 What was the cause of the Nakajima A6M2 crash?